dmerejkowsky/blog/content/post/2018-01-26-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 I highly recommend you read it, it contains lots of good advice.

-I've myself have given quite a few talks, but in a slightly different context: I was sent by my company.
+I myself have given quite a few talks, but in a slightly different context: I was sent by my company.

 This changes a couple of minor things, so I though I could add a few points to the original article.